 Once we have answers to each of those questions, we’re ready to hit the ground running.

-4. First screen: Value add
+Value add interview

-While it’s critical that candidates support our company values and embody a few key traits, we don’t aim to hire people that look, talk and think just like us.
+While it’s critical that candidates support our company values and embody a few key traits, we don’t aim to hire people that look, talk, and think just like us.
 Instead we ask: What does this person bring to the table that we don’t already have?

 This first chat gives us the chance to learn more about a candidate’s background and experience while giving space for the candidate to convey their excitement about the role and their feelings for Help Scout.

-The first chat also shines a light on whether the candidate reflects our values (helpfulness, excellence and ownership) and would be excited to join a team of empathetic, customer-focused people.
+The first chat also shines a light on whether the candidate reflects our values (helpfulness, excellence, and ownership) and would be excited to join a team of empathetic, customer-focused people.

-This is the right moment to have this conversation because the next step involves more energy from our candidates and we want to be on the same page before asking for more of their time.
+This is the right moment to have this conversation because the next step involves more energy from our candidates, and we want to be on the same page before asking for more of their time.

 While the project is certainly an important piece of the process, it is not the sole determining factor for moving to hire.
 The hiring team considers the project score combined with feedback from earlier stages to decide who moves on to the final stage.

 This is also a great opportunity to see how the candidate responds to feedback and gives us some insight into how it might be to work with that person.

 No matter the role, if a candidate has made it to this stage, we’re feeling pretty confident about them and use this chat to address any remaining questions.

-9. Reference check
+6. Reference check

-Sometimes a person leaves a team because they had a bad experience with a manager or a team (sometimes it’s just a strong difference of opinion; other times an employee may have been a victim in a hostile work environment).
+Sometimes a person leaves a job because they had a bad experience with a manager or a team (sometimes it’s just a strong difference of opinion; other times an employee may have been a victim in a hostile work environment).

 Here’s a list of sample questions that we often ask on these calls: